The decline of popular science journals.

 We are creatures of habit and pleasure.
 When we find something of pleasure, we tend to revisit it with regularity.
 Despite what a large part of the mainstream media might have you believe, not all pleasure starts at the gullet and ends at the genitalia, though eating well and making love, are of course pastimes we all enjoy.

 Your pleasures are as individual as you.
 It might be an actor or actress you like, who only ever appears in movies you enjoy, so whatever they’re in, you make a point of seeing.
 A musician or band, who rings your bell, so you always buy their latest CD, irrespective of the reviews.
 It’s that restaurant or diner you love to go to.
-It has an atmosphere, the food is good, the staff are fun and you don’t have to wash any dishes after the meal, just pay the bill.
+It has an atmosphere, the food is good, the staff are fun, enjoying their job and you don’t have to wash any dishes after the meal, just pay the bill.
 It’s that writer you like, the sportsman you find admirable, the team you’ll always support, the columnist you enjoy reading or a magazine you subscribe to, because you always find the articles engrossing.

 They’re all pleasures in their own way but we’ve all had the experience of realising something you liked has gone off the boil.
 Their last few films were pretty forgettable, the last couple of books were a shadow of what they’d previously written and the last few CDs, though critically acclaimed, you know in your heart of hearts, were pretty ordinary.